 Picture by Authority Dental under CC 2.0 license

-There are additional costs to getting braces, both to do with maintenance and diagnostics.
+"Alongside the initial expense, there are ongoing costs associated with braces, covering both maintenance and diagnostics," explains Dr. Dobie, an orthodontist based in Hamden.
 You can expect to pay for the following separately:

 Initial consultation